 Before adding a new roof to your new home or business, homeowners should consider the types of roofs available.
 The two major types of roofs are pitched and flat.
 There are advantages and disadvantages to each, and the type the customer ultimately chooses will depend on preferences and the type of structure the roof is to be placed on.
-A professional roofing contractor, such as Ja-Mar Roofing of Texas, can help you with a consultation to decide which type is best for your needs.
+A professional roofing contractor, such as Ja-Mar Roofing of Austin, can help you with a consultation to decide which type is best for your needs.

 This type of roof is more commonly seen in residential homes, as the space directly underneath it is an attic.
 Their pitch, or slope, can be steep or gradual depending on the home’s design and layout.
 It’s easier for water to drain on a pitched roof compared to a structure that’s more flat.
 However, they’re also generally harder to maintain given their steep slopes.
 Many people will want to call a professional for cleaning or roof maintenance.
 While it is more difficult to service a pitched roof, they also require much less maintenance overall.

 Calling this type of structure flat is a bit of a misnomer because no roof is ever really flat.
 A more appropriate name is “low-slope” roof.
 All roofs must be slightly sloped to allow for proper drainage.
 Flat roofs must be slightly sloped towards the middle or the edges to allow water to drain properly.
 Flat roofs require more maintenance to make sure seals remain watertight.
 Many flat roofs experience leaking problems because of poor drainage, so ongoing maintenance is important.